kevinkid135/LoLChestChecker/README.md

 ## Unplanned features
 These will be features that I've thought of, but have not figured out how to implement it yet

-* First win of the day
-	* Since the riot API doesn't give any information regarding if the FWOTD is up, I plan to calculate that on my own.
-A very simple case would be if no game has been won in the past 22 hours, it will be up.
-	* If there has been a game won in the past 22 hours, I will need to check IP earned.

 * Create an offline JSON file of static champion information.
 	* This can be a script ran every time the version has changed since the last run.